Biden wasn't big on White House 'trappings' in 2006

 'I would rather go home to Delaware and make love with my wife,' he once said

-President Biden has set his sights on the White House multiple times in the past, eventually winning in the 2020 election, but he wasn’t too keen on the White House’s "trappings" in the past.
+President Biden has set his sights on the White House multiple times, eventually winning in the 2020 election, but he wasn’t too keen on the White House’s "trappings" in the past.

-Biden actually said he did not want to live in the White House back in 2006 while trying to woo the voters at the time who were in their 20s and 30s with purple "Unite Our States" martinis.
+Biden actually said he did not want to live in the White House in 2006 while trying to woo the voters at the time who were in their 20s and 30s with purple "Unite Our States" martinis.

 "I would rather go home to Delaware and make love with my wife when the kids are gone from the house," Biden, who was a Delaware senator at the time, joked as he mixed the lavender libations, eliciting woos from the crowd.